titon/toolkit/docs/en/development/css.md

 .carousel-next { }
 ```

-No nesting required as class names have been namespaced, pretty nice huh?
+No nesting required as class names have been namespaced, nice huh?
 This easily reduces the file size and improves compatibility.

 The final paradigm, the "modifier", is used to change the behavior or state of the parent (the "block").
 Continuing with our Carousel example, the default `.carousel` block provides a 4:3 sized carousel.
 Now what if we want 16:9?
 Or a 4:4?